-Update: The design is expected to be complete by end of 2021, with construction projected to begin in Spring 2022.
+Update: The design is expected to be complete by end of 2021, with construction projected to begin in Spring 2022 and to take three years to complete.

-7. Hynes Station
+8. Hynes Station

 Scope: MassDOT has designated a private developer to construct an air rights development over Hynes Station and the MassPike I-90 at the northeast corner of Boylston St. and Massachusetts Ave.
 The design will provide a renovated and fully accessible station with a reopened Boylston St. entrance incorporated into the new air rights development.